Leon Dmochowski: Biography

-Leon Domochowski was born in 1909 into a Greek Catholic priestly family, in the city of Ternopil, (Ukraine; at that time Austrian crown land of Galicia).
+Leon Domochowski was born Leontii-Liudomyr Dmochowski in 1909 into a Greek Catholic priestly family, in the city of Ternopil, (Ukraine; at that time Austrian crown land of Galicia).
 In 1927 he graduated from the Ukrainian Gymnasium for boys in Przemyśl.
 Between 1928 and 1933 he studied at the Faculty of Medicine at Lviv University, where he gained a bachelor's degree.
 He moved to Warsaw, Poland, and between 1934 and 1935 he worked as a general practitioner at the Lviv University clinic.

 From 1935 to 1938, he was a research assistant in the cancer laboratory of the Polish State Institute of Hygiene, Department of Bacteriology and experimental Medicine in Professor Ludwik Hirszfeld's laboratory.
 In 1937 he received a Doctorate of Medicine from the University of Warsaw.

 After obtaining a one-year traveling fellowship, Dmochowski moved to London in 1938, working at the Institute of Cancer Research.
 During this period he published a number of scientific papers on cancer studies in various medical journals.
 In 1946 he moved to Leeds, where he worked as a researcher and lecturer in the Department of Experimental Pathology and Cancer Research at the School of Medicine, University of Leeds.
 In 1949 he received a second Doctorate of Medicine from the University of Leeds.

 In 1951 he moved to the United States, engaging in research in the field of immunology, tumor serology, virology, genetics, and endocrinology.
 In 1953 he was one of the first to discover the viral origin of malignant tumors.
 From 1954, he was the head of the Department of Virology and Electron Microscopy at the MD Anderson Cancer Center, University of Texas, Houston.
 There, he led a team of experts in major research projects on the link between viruses and cancer.